tplisson/pccs-policy-playground/README.md

 python pccs/main.py --auth "https://api.prismacloud.io::<your-access-key>::<your-secret-key>" --list <any additinoal args>
 ```

-> 💡 Note: You may need to run off VPN for using these scripts.
+> 💡 Note: You may need to turn off VPN for using these scripts.

 ### List custom policies